Bridiro/glyphr/glyphr/README.md

 - `name`: a user-defined name that will be used to choose at runtime which font to use (should be UpperCamelCase as it's used as enum entry)
 - `path`: the path of the ttf file (relative to `fonts.toml` folder)
 - `px`: size in pixel of the font
-- `padding`: space in pixel to leave between the glyph and the bitmap borders (0 creates a weird visual artifact, so 1 is better)
+- `padding`: space in pixel to leave between the glyph and the bitmap borders
 - `spread`: distance in pixel that the SDF extends from the edges of each glyph.
 Generally the lower the number, the higher space will be occupied, but the best upscaled resolution you will have.
 - `char_range`: a `String` regex-like used to define which characters to generate.